Jarzka/stylefy/README.md

     text])
 ```

+Calling use-style asks stylefy to save the style (if it has not been saved already) and add it into DOM as CSS class as soon as possible.
+The return value is a map pointing to the created class, and the given style properties as inline style.
+Inline style is needed until the CSS code has been generated and inserted into DOM.
+When the DOM is ready, the component is forced to re-render itself and use only class definition.

 ## Modes

 Define how your style looks in different modes, such as when mouse is on top of the element usin the style: